Platform Compatibility

 Blender Compatibility

-- Blender 4.2.6 LTS or later (LTS is always recommended)
+- Blender 4.2.6 LTS or later (using LTS is always recommended)

 - Blender 4.3 may not work because issue with installation that has been fixed after its release